• Skip to primary navigation

 • If you prefer soft cookies, refrigerate the cookie dough before baking.
 That way they will spread less.
 Then pull them out just short of the baking time.
 Allow them to cool completely on the cookie sheet or they will crumble.

-• Using a small ice cream scoop will ensure the cookies are uniform in size and bake evenly.
+• A small ice cream scoop will ensure the cookies are uniform and bake evenly.

 Related recipes